2025 Ohio Education

 Four-year graduation rates chart

-Source: Ohio DEW downloadable files titled (depending on year) “State CCWMR Data” and “State Prepared for Success.”
-Note: To maintain consistency with historically reported dual enrollment rates, this page displays the percentage of students earning 3 or more dual enrollment credits.
-The Dual Enrollment Credit section displays the percentage earning 12 or more credits.
+Source: Ohio DEW downloadable files titled (depending on year) “State CCWMR Data” and “State Prepared for Success,” as well as Advanced Reports for dual enrollment (three or more credits for the classes of 2022 and 2023).
+Note: To maintain consistency with historically reported dual enrollment rates, this page displays the percentage of students earning 3 or more dual enrollment credits (page 52 presents 12 or more credits).

-College Enrollment Rates 47 percent of Ohio students enroll in two or four year colleges after high school.
-Enrollment is highest among students from suburban areas (67 percent) and lower in other locales.
+College Enrollment Rates 48 percent of Ohio students enroll in two or four year colleges after high school.
+Enrollment is highest among students from suburban districts and lower among students from other locales.

 Ohio students college enrollment rates

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building College Readiness” (2022-23).
-Note: The chart displays the percent of the high school class of 2020 (including non-graduates) that enrolled in a two- or four-year college (Ohio or non-Ohio) within two years of high school.
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building College Readiness” (2023-24).
+Note: The chart displays the percentage of the high school class of 2021 (including non-graduates) that enrolled in a two- or four-year college (Ohio or non-Ohio) within two years of high school.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

 College Completion Rates Just 30 percent of Ohio students attain at least an associate degree within six years of leaving high school.
-College completion rates are highest among students who attended high school in suburban areas (48 percent) and lower among those from other parts of Ohio.
+College completion rates are highest among students who attended high school in suburban areas and lower among students from urban areas.

-Trends in College Enrollment and Completion College enrollment has decreased in recent years, while college completion rates remained generally flat for the classes of 2009 to 2016.
+Trends in College Enrollment and Completion College enrollment has declined in recent years, while college completion rates have remained nearly flat for the classes of 2009 to 2017.

 Ohio college enrollment